Excessively oily skin can dull your skin's appearance and often cause pimples, blemishes and blackheads.

 Your skin should have a certain amount of natural healthy oil.
 However, skin that is consistently too oily is generally a sign that there are changes needed to your diet, your lifestyle and skin care routine.

 Luckily, there are natural ways to remedy oily skin at home so that you can experience beautiful, glowing skin.
 And NO, you don’t need expensive products, 12-step routines or fancy cosmetic cleansers!

-Keep reading to find out the causes and simple self care remedies for oily skin so that you can restore and revive your skin back to it's natural best.
+Here we share the main causes of oily skin, as well as simple remedies so that you can restore and revive your skin back to it's natural best.

 Oily skin can be caused by a variety of factors that you can and can’t control.
-Cosmetics, diet, birth control pills, over the counter and prescription medicines can all lead to oily skin, but all of these things can often be modified.
+Cosmetics, environmental factors, birth control pills, over-the-counter and prescription medicines can all cause imbalances in the body which can lead to oily skin.

 Then there is the issue of diet.

-Oily skin is usually a sign that your skin is undernourished from consuming too many processed and refined foods and sugary, coloured drinks.
+Oily skin is usually a sign that your skin is undernourished, usually the result of consuming too many processed and refined foods and drinks.

 A lack of moderate exercise is also a cause because your skin naturally expels toxins through perspiration.
 Without this channel of elimination working optimally, it will have a big impact on your skin's overall health and appearance.

 Other factors are pregnancy, menopause and overly humid climates, which can all upset the normal oil balance within your skin and increase the activity of sebaceous glands.

 Another common cause of oily skin is the daily use of chemical soaps and cleansers which strip your skin's natural healthy oils content, causing it to counter by over producing oil.
 The use of commercial soaps over a long period of time can be a major factor that leads to a life time of oily skin, so it's best to avoid these and find organic soaps prepared from natural ingredients, which are readily available in good health food stores these days.